 The library and information science master's degree at the University of Wisconsin is offered through its Milwaukee Systems e-campus.
 Basically, this program is specifically designed to prepare students for the various technological and information changes in the work environment.
 The course is administered in four main parts, including the core courses, practicum, concentrations and practicum.
 The degree program comprises of 36 credits and allows its students to pursue a wide range of career goals and interests within a single program.
 In this regard, the university offers nine dual-degree tracks—both master of science and master of art options.
 If you are looking for an opportunity to further your education in library and information sciences, but do not want to branch to other fields, this is the right program.
 To meet this need, the University of Wisconsin offers a total of 11 specializations.

-Flexibility is among the desirable aspects of the MIS program offered by the Wayne State University.
+Flexibility is among the desirable aspects of the MLIS program offered by the Wayne State University.
 In this regard, the 36 credit hours required by the program are split into 18 credit-hour sections.
 One of the sections is allotted to the student's area of specialization and the other one to common core education.
-The flexibility offered by the program is further enhanced by the fact that students can choose their preferred specialty from the several specializations offered by the school.
-Some of the specializations you can opt for with this MIS program are:
+The flexibility offered by this online masters in library and information science degree program is further enhanced by the fact that students can choose their preferred specialty from the several specializations offered by the school.
+Some of the specializations you can opt for with this MLIS program are:

 - Information management